maximecolin/elephant/server/README.md

 In this example, pairs of api key and username are stored in configs and a very simple user is used.
 You can easilly modify `ApiKeyUserProvider::getUsernameForApiKey` in order to looking for keys in database for example and `ApiKeyUserProvider::loadUserByUsername` to return a more complexe user.

+In order to make **graphiql** working with this authenticator, you must extends the [graphiql.html.twig](/server/app/Resources/views/graphiql.html.twig) template to make graphiql send the key header and [configure the GraphQL bundle](/server/app/config/graphql.yml#L13) to use it.

 ## Todos / Coming soon

 * Split the command bus into two separate Query and Command buses